Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Abstract

 \section{Abstract}

-A central question in the LLM debate is whether transformers can infer rules absent from training, or whether apparent generalisation reduces to similarity-based interpolation over observed examples.
-We test a strong interpolation-only hypothesis in two controlled settings: one where interpolation is ruled out by construction and proof, and one where success requires emitting intermediate symbolic derivations rather than only final answers.
-In Experiment~1, we use a cellular automaton (CA) with a pure XOR transition rule and remove specific local input patterns from training; since XOR is linearly inseparable, each held-out pattern's nearest neighbours have the opposite label, so similarity-based predictors fail on the held-out region.
-Yet a two-layer transformer recovers the rule (best 100\%; 47/60 converged runs), and circuit extraction identifies XOR computation.
-Performance depends on multi-step constraint propagation: without unrolling, accuracy matches output bias (63.1\%), while soft unrolling reaches 96.7\%.
-In Experiment~2, we study symbolic operator chains over integers with one operator pair held out; the model must emit intermediate steps and a final answer in a proof-like format.
-Across all 49 holdout pairs, the transformer exceeds every interpolation baseline (up to 78.6\%, mean 41.8\% vs best baseline kernel ridge regression (KRR), mean 4.3\%; $k$-nearest neighbours (KNN) and multilayer perceptron (MLP) score 0\% on every pair), while removing intermediate-step supervision substantially degrades performance.
-Together with an explicit appendix construction showing that a standard transformer block can implement exact local Boolean rules, these results provide an existence proof that transformers can learn rule structure not directly observed in training and express it explicitly, ruling out the strongest architectural form of interpolation-only accounts---namely, that transformers cannot in principle discover and communicate unseen rules---while leaving open when such behaviour arises in large-scale language training.
+A central question in the debate over large language models is whether transformers can learn rules they have never seen, or whether they can only interpolate: predict new cases from their similarity to training examples.
+We test this in a controlled setting where interpolation provably fails, so success can only come from computation beyond interpolation.
+We train small transformers to predict the rollout of a cellular automaton whose update rule is pure XOR, and remove one entry of the rule's truth table from all direct supervision.
+The missing entry's output is never shown to the model; its only trace is indirect, as wrong values corrupt visible predictions at later timesteps.
+Because XOR parity flips whenever one input bit is changed, every one-bit neighbour of the missing entry carries the opposite label, and we prove that similarity-based predictors, including nearest-neighbour, kernel, and Gaussian-process methods, are forced to the wrong answer.
+A two-layer transformer can nevertheless recover the missing entry, and circuit extraction confirms it computes XOR exactly.
+Ablations show the recovery depends on gradient signal propagating through multi-step prediction, and a second, structurally unrelated benchmark on symbolic operator chains exhibits the same capacity under ordinary autoregressive training.
+Together with a constructive proof that a standard transformer block can implement exact local Boolean rules, these results provide an existence proof that transformers can learn rule structure not directly observed in training and express it explicitly.
+This rules out the strongest architectural form of the interpolation-only account, the claim that transformers cannot in principle discover and communicate unseen rules, while leaving open when such behaviour arises in large-scale language training.